-With increased usage of digital devices and indoor time, children tend to get myopia at an earlier age which can result in higher myopia later in life.
+With the increased usage of digital devices and indoor time, children tend to get myopia at an earlier age which can result in higher myopia later in life.

-Children with myopia have risks of getting vision-threatening complications such as retinal detachment, glaucoma, cataract later in life which can potentially lead to blindness.
+Children with myopia have risks of getting vision-threatening complications such as retinal detachment, glaucoma, cataracts later in life which can potentially lead to blindness.
 The greater the severity of myopia, the higher the risk of them developing these complications.

 How does the MiYOSMART Lens work?

 MiYOSMART is a spectacle lens design that uses D.I.M.S. technology for myopia control which was developed by Hoya in partnership with The Hong Kong Polytechnic University in 2018.